-The nPower Nutrition Sleek Shaker Mini (16 oz) and the nPower Nutrition Black Shaker (25 oz) are great quality shakers, inexpensive ($7.99 and $8.99) and easy to bring with you anywhere you go.
-If you purchased the Gold Package when entering the challenge, then you already have the Black Shaker on the way.
-If you don’t, check them out!
+The nPower Nutrition Black Shaker (25 oz) is a great quality shaker, inexpensive ($8.99) and easy to bring with you anywhere you go to make sure you never miss out on that all-important post-workout shake.
+If you purchased the Gold Package when entering the challenge, then you already one (or it’s on the way).
+If you didn’t, make sure to check them out!

 #5: FITNESS APPS

 MyFitnessPal is a free calorie counting app that I use to track my meals every day.
 I highly using it, and getting familiar with it so you can start tracking when the challenge starts.
 There is an option to upgrade the app – it only costs $50 a year to do so, if you choose – to allow you to adjust your macros by grams instead of percentages.
 It isn’t absolutely necessary but, if you can do so, I recommend it.

 You’ll need an Interval Timer app – just search “Interval Timer” in the app store – for the cardio acceleration workouts in the program.